FLASY 2025 - 11th Workshop on Flavour Symmetries and Consequences in Accelerators and Cosmology

 Description

-FLASY 2025 is the 11th Workshop on Flavour Symmetries and Consequences in Accelerators and Cosmology.
+FLASY 2025 was the 11th Workshop on Flavour Symmetries and Consequences in Accelerators and Cosmology.

-This workshop will bring together researchers in the fields of flavour symmetries, neutrino physics, Higgs physics, CP violation, accelerator physics, and cosmology to present new results and foster discussions that can lead to new and fruitful collaborations.
+This workshop brought together researchers in the fields of flavour symmetries, neutrino physics, Higgs physics, CP violation, accelerator physics, and cosmology to present new results and foster discussions that could lead to new and fruitful collaborations.

-FLASY 2025 will take place from June 30 to July 4 in Rome, Italy.
+FLASY 2025 took place from June 30 to July 4 in Rome, Italy.

 • S. Antusch (University of Basel)